Road to Santa Clara: Who's In?

 All four teams are in control of their destiny right now.
 There are surprises each year so the contenders that aren’t in right now could make the cut with the selection committee in early December.

-Let’s take a look at what the contenders look like after week eight.
+Let’s take a look at what the contenders look like after week nine.

 The Contenders